Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure and curiosity.

 To say that Grand Cayman is all about the ocean is no overstatement.
 Visitors to the island will find a reverence and celebration of the ocean which permeates everything on the island.
 The happy result is that your family vacation to Grand Cayman will mean your kids spend their days exploring not only the beach, but also the colorful life that lives beneath the ocean.
-For teenagers, this means snorkeling or scuba diving in some of the the coolest dive sites in the world.
+For teenagers and 'tweens this means snorkeling or scuba diving in some of the the coolest dive sites in the world.
 Toddlers will love petting Grand Cayman's giant turtles, or just being awed by the stingrays in popular Stingray City.
 If somehow the kids get tired of the ocean, there are tropical gardens and museums that the whole family can enjoy.
 Here is a list of the best things to do with kids in Grand Cayman.

 1. Play With Stingrays at Stingray City

 Stingray City is the rare place where human beings get to interact with stingrays in their natural habitat.
 Families with kids are often surprised when they realize that although they are out in the middle of the ocean, the kids can in fact stand in the shallow waters of the stingray haunt.
 It is this fact that makes Stingray City the number one thing to do with kids in Grand Cayman.